defenwycke/segop/docs/CHALK_BOARD.md

 - Quantum sigs will need to be added.
 It's only a matter of time.
 ### 04/11/2025
 - Qsig on a hyper chain wrapped in segOP.
 Brain storming this via Hyper Hash.
+- Qsig / Hypr Pay / 10 second chain / Vault with Qrx and Qtx channels / Balance reconciliation at channel min/max or epoch or vault close warning